-2. Theoretical Model
+2.1.
+Standard Theoretical Model

-Consider a simple rent-seeking contest of Tullock (1980) in which two individuals compete for a prize value of v.
-The probability that individual i wins the prize depends on individual i's bid $b_i$ relative to individual j's bid $b_j$ , and it is defined by a lottery contest success function:
+Consider a standard rent-seeking contest of Tullock (1980) in which two players compete for a prize value of v.
+The probability that player i wins the prize depends on player i's bid b_i relative to player j's bid b_i , and it is defined by a lottery contest success function: